DOWingard/Rend/README.md

 3 knobs, 2 switches

-Working final draft of final plugin
+Working final draft of plugin

 Added unnsmoothed compression with makeup gain to mangle so it brings out highs better